ba-st/Ansible/docs/PublishSubscribe.md

 logger resume
 ```

-It only differ in the callback it registers.
+See that they only differ in the callback they register.

 ## Producing logs